-Helpful information regarding the prescribed and flexible aspects of your thesis can be found in the "Format of Thesis" section of the HDR Examination Procedure.
+Helpful information regarding the prescribed and flexible aspects of your thesis can be found in the HDR Candidature Procedure in section 8.
+Further information can be found in the HDR Candidature Guidelines in section 4.

 Further information is detailed in the document: "How to present your thesis".